-Management evaluated subsequent events through June 2, 2022 the date the financial statements were available to be issued.
-Events or transactions occurring after December 31, 2021, but prior to June 2, 2022, have been recognized in the financial statements for the fiscal year ended December 31, 2021.
-Events or transactions that provided evidence about conditions that did not exist at December 31, 2021, but arose before the financial statements were available to be issued are disclosed in Note 14.
+Management evaluated subsequent events through May 12, 2023 the date the combined financial statements were available to be issued.
+Events or transactions occurring after December 31, 2022, but prior to May 12, 2023, have been recognized in the combined financial statements for the fiscal year ended December 31, 2022.
+Events or transactions that provided evidence about conditions that did not exist at December 31, 2022, but arose before the combined financial statements were available to be issued have not been recognized in the combined financial statements for the fiscal year ended December 31, 2022.